paulmillen/housekeep-coding-challenge/README.md

 Testing:

-E2e is OK, but could be more extensive. eg testing to ensure unavailable times are not displayed.
+E2e could be more extensive, eg testing to ensure unavailable times are not displayed.
 Unit testing is minimal.
 I would extend by writing additional tests for the service.
 TDD was hampered by focusing on learning the framework.